smlum/ODBiz/3-Merging/README_merging.md

 If ALL of the above columns are blank/NA, then the row is removed.

 ### `fix_NAICS_codes`
-This script doesn't drop any rows
+This script doesn't drop any rows.